Competitive, comprehensive individual and group coverage backed by more than two decades of experience.

 What to watch out for

 Seven Corners is a leader in its field.
-But that doesn’t mean it’s without a fair share of complaints.
-You’ll also need to narrow down exactly the type of coverage you’d like from among many, many options.
+But that doesn’t mean it’s without its drawbacks You’ll also need to narrow down exactly the type of coverage you’d like from among many options.

 - Not many domestic options.
 Its plans are ideal for international student, senior, business and other travelers.